 Odor in Well Water

-In well water, odors are commonly the result of iron and/or sulfur bacteria, or compounds of iron, manganese, and sulfates.
+Odors in well water are commonly caused by iron and/or sulfur bacteria or compounds of iron, manganese, and sulfates.

-For example, hydrogen sulfide gas (“rotten egg odor”) frequently occurs in well water as a result of decaying organic matter and the activity of sulfates and various species of sulfur or iron bacteria.
+For example, hydrogen sulfide gas (“rotten egg odor”) frequently occurs in well water due to decaying organic matter, the activity of sulfates, and various species of sulfur or iron bacteria.

 These bacteria can be removed in a number of ways, but the first, most basic step you can take is to: